fmidev/rack/IDE.md

 apt install libhdf5-dev libpng-dev libproj-dev libtiff-dev libgeotiff-dev libgomp1
 ```

-Hints:
-# Take a look Dockerfiles in [./src directory](./src) for applicable library versions
+Hint: take a look at the Docker files in [./src directory](./src) for applicable library versions

 Download (clone) the Rack software in a temporary directory, for example: